 It’s always important to admire wildlife from a distance.
 Remain quiet, don’t approach them, and give them the distance and respect they deserve.

-There are lots of ways you can get involved with different groups, organizations, and projects to help conserve wildlife:
+There are lots of ways you can get involved with different groups, organisations, and projects to help conserve wildlife:

 Write a polite letter or email